geospatial-jeff/raster-codecs/README.md

 [numcodecs](https://github.com/zarr-developers/numcodecs) interface.
 This has several benefits:
 - Allows the use of compressions provided by `imagecodecs` in zarr arrays.
 - `imagecodecs` and `numcodecs` support very different compressions.
-The former implements compressions specific to raster data (ex. jpeg, lzw, deflate) while the latter implements compressions that are more general to binary data (ex. blosc, zstd, lz4, msgpack).
+The former implements compressions specific to imagery (ex. jpeg, lzw, deflate) while the latter implements compressions that are more general to binary data (ex. blosc, zstd, lz4, msgpack).
 Aligning the two under the same interface lets us utilize both with the same code!